What’s the difference between a personal loan and a car loan?

 Flexible payment structure | Tougher lending requirements |

 A car loan is generally secured against the vehicle you are purchasing.
-This means if you miss your repayments or default on the loan, your car will be in the firing line.
-The lender has the right to repossess the car and sell it to cover the cost of the loan.
+This means if you miss your repayments or default on the loan, the lender has the right to repossess and sell the car to recover the outstanding debt. .

-Most car loans come with a fixed interest rate.
-This means you’ll be protected from market fluctuations and can easily budget as the repayments never change throughout the life of the loan.
-On the downside, a secured car loan with a fixed interest rate usually doesn’t come with the flexibility to make additional repayments or pay the loan back early.
+Most car loans come with a fixed interest rate, providing protection from unfavourable market fluctuations and can make it easier to budget as the repayments remain consistent throughout the loan term.
+On the downside, a secured car loan with a fixed interest rate usually doesn’t come with the flexibility to make additional repayments or pay the loan back early without incurring fees.

 Car loans - Pros | Car loans - Cons |